gpuweb/WSL/Spec/source/index.rst

 Typing statements
 """""""""""""""""

-To check a if-then-else statement:
+To check an if-then-else statement:

 #.
 Check that the condition is a well-typed expression of type ``bool``
 #.
 Check that the then branch is a well-typed statement, whose behaviours we will call B